How does Ohio generate electricity?

-In Ohio, the majority of our electricity is generated using nonrenewable resources like coal, natural gas, nuclear and petroleum.
+In Ohio, electricity is mainly generated using resources like coal, natural gas and nuclear.
 While these resources are found naturally in the earth and produce large amounts of electricity, nonrenewable resources take a long time to form, and there is a limited supply available for people to use for power generation.

 Renewable resources including hydropower, wind, biomass and solar energy are also used to produce electricity, but often on a smaller scale.
 These resources are readily available in nature and can be replenished relatively quickly.

 Natural gas, a nonrenewable fossil fuel, can either be burned to produce steam or to produce hot combustion gas that passes through the turbine blades.
-Approximately 9.12 percent of the electricity in Ohio is produced using natural gas and other gases.
+Approximately 23 percent of the electricity in Ohio is produced using natural gas.

 Wind turbines harness the force of the natural wind to turn the generator turbine.

-Solar power uses photovoltaic cells to harness the energy of the sun to produce energy.
+Solar power uses photovoltaic cells to harness the energy of the sun to produce electricity.

 Geothermal energy involves the heat buried beneath the surface of the earth.
 This heat transforms water into steam, which is then tapped to be used at steam-turbine plants.